sima-11/SMSegmentView/README.md

 ```

 #### Optional Step
-You can programmatically select a segment by calling `selectSegmentAtIndex(index: Int)`
+You can programmatically select a segment by calling `selectSegmentAtIndex(index: Int)`.

 # More Info